viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ### Add the data management service

-To enable data capture on your robot, add and configure the [data management service](/data/) to capture and store data on your machine's computer:
+To enable data capture on your machine, add and configure the [data management service](/data/) to capture and store data on your machine's computer:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}